rdegges/rdegges-blog/articles/2012/going-to-war.md

 The reason the hero won is because he went to war.
 He knew that he was in a dire situation, and he decided to do whatever it would take to win.

-War can be a powerful motive, not only for heros in movies, but for you.
+War can be a powerful motive, not only for heroes in movies, but for you.
 If you find yourself stuck at a point where you can no longer progress, and find yourself battling off the forces that be but not winning--maybe you should consider starting a war.

-Doing so is farily easy: you commit to winning with your life.
+Doing so is fairly easy: you commit to winning with your life.
 You make a pact with yourself to fight this thing with every last ounce of energy left in your body and mind, or you die trying.